4 Exclusive Secrets of the Myers-Briggs Tool

 What it means to you: No tool is gospel.
 When assessing yourself or someone else, always bring your own observations and intuition to the table.

 Ever come up against skeptics of the assessment's value and validity?
-Check out this article "Common Criticisms of the MBTI Are Misguided."
+Read more here "MBTI® Facts."